Where does glycolysis occur in the cell? | Channels for Pearson+

 Understand the process of glycolysis: Glycolysis is the first step in the breakdown of glucose to extract energy for cellular metabolism.

-Differentiate between cellular locations: The mitochondria, endoplasmic reticulum, and nucleus have different functions.
-The mitochondria are involved in the later stages of cellular respiration, the endoplasmic reticulum is involved in protein and lipid synthesis, and the nucleus houses the cell's genetic material.
+Differentiate between cellular organelles: The endoplasmic reticulum is involved in protein and lipid synthesis, the mitochondria are the site of the Krebs cycle and oxidative phosphorylation, and the nucleus contains the cell's genetic material.

-Recognize the importance of the cytoplasm: The cytoplasm is the site of many metabolic pathways, including glycolysis, because it contains the necessary enzymes and substrates.
+Recognize the role of the cytoplasm: The cytoplasm is the gel-like substance within the cell membrane that contains all organelles and cell parts, and it is where glycolysis takes place.

-Conclude that glycolysis occurs in the cytoplasm: Based on the understanding of cellular structures and their functions, glycolysis takes place in the cytoplasm, not in the mitochondria, endoplasmic reticulum, or nucleus.
+Conclude that glycolysis occurs in the cytoplasm, as it is the only location among the options provided where this process can take place.

 Watch next